-- C403.9.2.4.1 Water-to-water heat recovery.
-Ninety percent (90%) of the total building space and ventilation heating system design load shall be served by systems that include heat recovery chiller or water-to-water heat pump equipment capable of rejecting heat from the cooling loop to the space and ventilation heating loop as the first stage of heating. - C403.9.2.4.2 Exhaust heat recovery.
+C403.9.2.4.1 Water-to-water heat recovery.
+Ninety percent (90%) of the total building space and ventilation heating system design load shall be served by systems that include heat recovery chiller or water-to-water heat pump equipment capable of rejecting heat from the cooling loop to the space and ventilation heating loop as the first stage of heating.

+C403.9.2.4.2 Exhaust heat recovery.
 Heat shall be recovered by the heat recovery system from 90 percent of the total building exhaust airflow.
 The maximum leaving air temperature of exhaust air after heat recovery shall be 55°F dry-bulb when operating at full capacity in heat recovery mode.

-- 1. Where energy recovery systems are restricted by Section 514 of the International Mechanical Code to sensible energy, those systems shall not be included in the calculation of total building exhaust airflow. - 2.
-Exhaust air systems handling contaminated airstreams that are regulated by applicable codes or accreditation standards and pose a health risk to maintenance personnel to maintain heat recovery devices, those systems shall not be included in the calculation of total building exhaust airflow. - C403.9.2.4.3 Process heat recovery.
+EXCEPTIONS: 1.
+Where energy recovery systems are restricted by Section 514 of the International Mechanical Code to sensible energy, those systems shall not be included in the calculation of total building exhaust airflow.
+2. Exhaust air systems handling contaminated airstreams that are regulated by applicable codes or accreditation standards and pose a

+2. Exhaust air systems nandning contaminated anstreams that are regulated by applicable codes of accretitation standards and pose a health risk to maintenance personnel to maintain heat recovery devices, those systems shall not be included in the calculation of total building exhaust airflow.

+C403.9.2.4.3 Process heat recovery.
 Spaces with year-round cooling loads from lights and equipment of 5 watts and greater per square foot shall be served by water-cooled equipment.
 Cooling loops serving the water-cooled equipment shall be served by water source heat recovery systems meeting the requirements of Section C403.9.2.4.1.
 If such spaces are provided with an air or water economizer, the economizer controls shall be configured with an override signal from the building automation system to disable economizer operation during heat recovery mode.